smartcontractkit/documentation/docs/Data Provider Nodes/dns-ownership-oracle.md

 - [MetaMask](https://metamask.io/)
 - [Kovan Link tokens](/docs/link-token-contracts/#kovan-testnet)

-Also you should be familiar with the [Chainlink Basic Request Model](/docs/architecture-request-model/).
+You should be familiar with the [Chainlink Basic Request Model](/docs/architecture-request-model/).
 If you are new to developing smart contracts on Ethereum, see the [Getting Started](/docs/conceptual-overview/) guide to learn the basics.

 ## DNS Ownership Contract

 This example operates using the following steps:

-1. When you deploy the contract, the `constructor()` initializes the address of `oracle` , the `jobId` and the fees `oraclePayment`. **Note** that these values are proper to _Kovan testnet_.
+1. When you deploy the contract, the `constructor()` initializes the address of `oracle`, the `jobId`, and the fees `oraclePayment`.
+The code example is configured for the _Kovan testnet_.
 Check the [Network Details section](#network-details) for other networks.
+1. Fund the contract with LINK tokens.
+Each request requires 0.1 LINK.
-1. Run `requestProof()` to check that an address owns a domain name.
-For this example, you can use _www5.infernos.io_ for `_name` and _0xf75519f611776c22275474151a04183665b7feDe_ for `_record`.
-Notice how these parameters are used to build the Chainlink request. the selector of the `fulfill()` function is also passed so that the oracle knows which function to call back with the `proof`.
+1. Run the `requestProof()` function to check that an address owns a domain name.
+For this example, you can use `www5.infernos.io` for the `_name` and `0xf75519f611776c22275474151a04183665b7feDe` for the `_record`.
+Notice how these parameters are used to build the Chainlink request.
+The selector of the `fulfill()` function is also passed so that the oracle knows which function to call back with the `proof`.
 1. After few seconds, check the value of `proof`.
 It should return `true`.

 ```solidity